 Seasons and Quotas

-The quota setting process is dependent on a very critical piece of data to be collected: spring mule deer fawn ratios.
-The helicopter surveys that measure the severity of the winter on the fawns and also adults is conducted from late February to early April statewide.
-That is why big game quotas for the current year’s application process are not available until after the application deadline: biologists are still compiling data in early April used in setting the quotas and to accommodate the 3-week public process of reviewing and commenting on those quota recommendations.
+Every spring, Game Division’s biologists are busy analyzing the past year’s data from field surveys and hunt results to determine herd status and to recommend big game quotas that meet herd management objectives.
+The quota setting process is dependent on collecting spring mule deer fawn ratios in March and early April to measure the severity of the winter on the fawns and adults.
+That is why big game quotas for the current year’s application process are not available until after the application deadline: biologists are still compiling data through late April to accommodate the 3-week public process of setting quotas in May similarly to setting the big game seasons.